China’s trekking elephants wait for the youngster to catch up | ExBulletin

 Chen Mingyong, a professor at Yunnan University who is monitoring the herd’s large growth, told Chinese media that the matriarchs are trumpeting for the young man to get his skates.

-But state broadcaster CCTV – which is running a live 24-hour migration broadcast – said it showed no sign of wanting to rejoin the group.
+But state broadcaster CCTV, which is running a 24-hour live broadcast of the migrations, shows no sign of wanting to rejoin the group.

 Male elephants usually leave their mother herd to live alone or in small groups with other males as they reach sexual maturity.